Cité de l'Automobile: National Automobile Museum Association

-In 1981 the collection, buildings and residual land were sold to the National Automobile Museum Association (NAMAoM), a state sanctioned public/private conglomerate that includes: the City of Mulhouse, the Regional Board of the Alsace Region, the organizers of the Paris Auto Show and the Automobile Club de France.
+In 1981, the collection, buildings and residual land were sold to the National Automobile Museum Association (NAMAoM), a state sanctioned public/private conglomerate that includes: the City of Mulhouse, the Regional Board of the Alsace Region, the organizers of the Paris Auto Show and the Automobile Club de France.

 The NAMAoM placed daily management of the museum in the hands of an operating company, the National Automobile Museum of Mulhouse Management Association, which opened the museum to the public in 1982.
 However, lacking the enthusiasm of the Schlumpfs or the financial drive of the union, the collection gradually fell into decline.

-In 1999 NAMAoM contracted Culturespaces to take over and modernise the museum and its operations.
+In 1999, NAMAoM contracted Culturespaces to take over and modernise the museum and its operations.
 Culturespaces renovated the museum, including creating large scale public spaces for other cultural events, while conserving the well-known main hall with its Pont Alexandre III lamp posts.
 Widening the relevance of the museum to a younger audience by being given control of the French national automobile collection, the museum reopened in March 2000 as the largest automobile museum in the world.

 Malmerspach collection

 In 1981, Fritz Schlumpf filed a lawsuit from Switzerland claiming he was entitled to a portion of the proceeds of the sale to NAMAoM.
-He died in 1992, but in 1999 a French court found in his favor, and directed that the French Government pay the balance of a 40 million franc indemnity to Schlumpf's widow Madame Arlette Schlumpf-Naas in Switzerland.
+He died in 1992, but in 1999, a French court found in his favor, and directed that the French Government pay the balance of a 40 million franc indemnity to Schlumpf's widow Madame Arlette Schlumpf-Naas in Switzerland.
 The court also instructed return of the ownership of the 62 cars in the so-called "Malmerspach collection" (the reserve stock), including 17 Bugattis - 8 from the collection of John Shakespeare.

 Having moved the cars to a shed in Wettolsheim, Madame Schlumpf-Naas drew up a sales agreement similar to a reverse mortgage with businessmen Jaap Braam Ruben and Bruno Vendiesse, selling them ownership of the cars but retaining them in her storage shed until after her death.
-Upon her passing on 16 May 2008 at the age of 78, many of the cars were sold to Peter W. Mullin in the United States to be displayed at the Mullin Automotive Museum in Oxnard, California (formerly housing the Chandler Vintage Museum of Transportation and Wildlife).
+Upon her death on 16 May 2008 at the age of 78, many of the cars were sold to Peter W. Mullin in the United States to be displayed at the Mullin Automotive Museum in Oxnard, California (formerly housing the Chandler Vintage Museum of Transportation and Wildlife).